pgrit/SeeSharp/README.md

 ### Exporting a scene from Blender

-SeeSharp comes with a simple export script for Blender, that can export triangle meshes, cameras, and a small subset of Cycles materials, to SeeSharp's file format.
-The script is called `src/BlendToSeeSharp.py`
-To use the script, simply load and run it within Blender.
+SeeSharp comes with a very basic Blender plug-in.
+The `see_blender.zip` file is automatically [built for each release](https://github.com/pgrit/SeeSharp/releases).
+You can install it in Blender via `Edit -> Preferences -> Add-ons -> Install...`.
+Check [the docs](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html) for more details.

+The add-on currently handles two things: exporting a scene to our `.json` format and rendering a preview when hitting F12 (final render only, viewport rendering not yet supported).
+These are very rudimentary and might not work for all possible Blender features and scene configurations.

+We have not yet implemented a GUI support for our materials, cameras, and other settings.
+Instead, the export script tries to match some of the Cycles data as closely as possible.
 Currently, we export the geometry of each frame to an .obj file.
 If the scene has an HDR background (not a constant color or sky model) it is exported as well.
 For the materials, we map the following:

 - DiffuseBSDF: either with a constant color or a texture, roughness is ignored
-- PrincipledBSDF: roughly mapped to our GenericMaterial, which currently ignores SSS and clearcoat.
+- PrincipledBSDF: roughly mapped to our GenericMaterial, which currently ignores SSS, sheen, and clearcoat.
 Also, only the BaseColor can be textured at the moment
-- Emission: mapped to a black body diffuse surface with diffuse emission properties
+- Emission: mapped to a diffuse black body emitter
 - The viewport preview color and roughness, if all else fails

 That is, for most existing scenes, you will need to manually simplify the usually complex shader graphs to